Skip to main content

 September 2023

 UNBOUND for Coastal Issues (UNBOUND CI) was a multi-session workshop to identify recommendations to make NASA Earth science data products more discoverable and suitable for analyses to address issues in coastal zones, encompassing both coastal and inland areas.
 The workshop series aimed to engage coastal issues for data practitioners who are not currently using NASA data products or would like to increase their use of NASA data for coastal applications.
-The workshop series was sponsored by Virginia Tech and Old Dominion University, with support from NASA's Earth Science Data Systems (ESDS) Program.
+The workshop series was sponsored by Virginia Tech and Old Dominion University, with support from the ESDS Program.

 Air Quality Series